 This technique is built around a simple UI that is used to upload hotel inventory files for matching.
 When uploaded, the user chooses hotel content distributors to map with.
 All the mapping processes are usually done automatically.
-Afterwards the data is sent back to the customer.
+Afterward the data is sent back to the customer.

 Mapping as a service is more popular compared to the previous option as it normally doesn’t require manual work.
 This saves lots of time and effort.

 This is by far the most popular mapping option nowadays.
 It is based around an API interface that needs to be integrated with the travel system where the mapping process takes place.
-The key benefit of API-based mapping is permanent connection.
+The key benefit of API-based mapping is a permanent connection.
 It means there are permanent background processes updating the content and hotel ID database.
 However, it also requires some professional programming and appropriate resources to get the integration done.

-Despite the high demand for mapping services, there are not too many reputable providers which offer commercial service of this sort.
+Despite the high demand for mapping services, there are not too many reputable providers which offer commercial services of this sort.
 The ones that do provide it tend to use A.I., machine learning and other modern methods to minimize or totally eliminate manual work.
 On the whole manual mapping is more and more a thing of the past.